23hp/ES-feeding/README.md

-# sqlite2elasticsearch
+# feeding elasticsearch data
-Syncing sqlite specific table to elasticsearch index
+call api and feed the response to elasticsearch